matthewbdwyer/tipc/docs/clion_thin_client.md

 If preferred, you can prevent the connection from being dropped for inactivity.
 Under "Connection Parameters" check the "Send keep-alive messages..." box.

-Select "Test Conneection" to verify you can establish a connection.
+Select "Test Connection" to verify you can establish a connection.

 \image html gateway_ssh_configuration_connection_success.png